How to Can Tomatoes

-To remove air bubbles, slide a non-metallic utensil, such as a narrow rubber spatula or plastic knife, between food and sides of jar.
+To remove air bubbles, slide a non-metallic utensil, such as a narrow rubber spatula or plastic knife, between the food and sides of the jar.
 Add more liquid to obtain proper headspace, if necessary.

 Wipe jar rims thoroughly with a damp cloth.

 Place heated lid on jar.
-Screw two part metal canning lids down fingertip tight; do not adjust lids after processing.
-Screw metal bands with glass lids down tightly and then turn back 1/2 inch; retighten band when jar is removed from canner.
+Screw two-part metal canning lids down fingertip tight; do not adjust lids after processing.
+Screw metal bands with glass lids down tightly and then turn back 1/2 inch; retighten band when the jar is removed from canner.

 Place filled jars on a rack in a canner containing hot or simmering water.
 For raw pack, have water in canner hot but not simmering.
 For hot pack, have water simmering.
 Add boiling water if necessary to cover jars by 1 - 2 inches.
 Do not pour water directly on glass jars.

-Cover canner and start to count time when water returns to a full rolling boil.
-Boil gently and steadily for recommended processing time adding boiling water if necessary to keep jars covered.
+Cover the canner and start to count time when water returns to a full rolling boil.
+Boil gently and steadily for the recommended processing time adding boiling water if necessary to keep jars covered.